Search our database collection through a convenient A - Z list.

 Toddlers and preschoolers (and caregivers) are invited to Little Space Cadets, South Branch Library's Summer Reading Program for young children!
 Join us all summer on Wednesdays at 11 a.m. for space-themed programs as we celebrate our summer theme, "A Universe of Stories."
 Children will enjoy books, felt stories, activities, puppets, and songs, along with craft activity.
 Little Space Cadets is a great place for your child to start developing social skills and early literacy skills that will prepare them for learning to read.
 This program is also a welcome space for those learning to speak English and for children of all abilities.

 Love dogs?
 This is the perfect Children's Summer Reading Program for you!
-Wag that Tale: Stories that make you bark, leap, and beg for more!
+Wag that Tail: Stories that make you bark, leap, and beg for more!
 Denise Gard and Joey, her famous Border Collie, explore tales from around the world that contain tails.
 Join them for a program that is so action-packed and full of dog tricks, you’ll wish you had a tail too!
 (For All Ages)

 Summer Reading Program continues with performances by the National Repertory Orchestra just for kids!
 The National Repertory Orchestra is a summer symphony orchestra and academy that trains young musicians for professional careers in music.
 For children of all ages.
-This event will be held outside and weather dependant.

 Join us for another amazing Summer Reading Program performer with Sciencetellers!
 Sciencetellers programs are designed to get kids excited about STEM learning by introducing them to the wonderful world of science through hands-on activities, engaging demonstrations, and more!
 Don’t miss this fun fantasy adventure featuring awesome dry ice effects!
 Make sure to bring in your completed reading logs for prizes, and register for the program if you haven't already.
 This program is appropriate for children of all ages, up to 5th grade.